 Even though Superglue lets us integrate Rails goodies with React without any major efforts, React components are rendered after the server response when React is mounted into the view.

 Real-world applications usually need at least some parts of the application to be server-side rendered.
-This is considerably important for SEO where search engines require more resources to parse client-rendered pages which, in turn, means that our pages might get deprioritized or that our crawl budget might suffer.
+This is considerably important for Rails SEO where search engines require more resources to parse client-rendered pages which, in turn, means that our pages might get deprioritized or that our crawl budget might suffer.

 Luckily, we can achieve it with Superglue using Humid, a wrapper around the mini_racer gem that's used to generate SSR pages from bundling builds.